 - Cook the rice according to package instructions.
-Add the turmeric and the butter right at the beginning of cooking.
+Add the turmeric and the butter or ghee if you chose to add to the rice right at the beginning of cooking.

 - Wash and chop the squid.
-Set aside for 5-10 min to make sure the water drains completely then cut them as you wish into chunks or rings.
-For some reason in a curry I like squid cut into pieces/chunks rather than rings.
-Sprinkle some salt, pepper and all the powders (chilli, coriander, turmeric, garam masala, half of the garlic), mix well until all nicely coated and set aside for few minutes.
+Set aside for 5-10 min to make sure the water drains completely.
+Cut them as you wish into chunks or rings.
+For some reason, in a curry, I like the squid cut into pieces/chunks rather than rings.

-- Meanwhile, place a deeper pan over medium heat, add the coconut oil and the chopped shallots with the chopped green chilli, the curry leaves ? and the seeds.
+- Meanwhile, place a deeper pan over medium heat, add the coconut oil and the shredded shallots with the chopped green chili, the curry leaves, and the mixed seeds.
 Cook for 2 minutes.
 Sprinkle some coconut milk if it begins to sizzle.
-(This is because I don't like frying, but you could caramelize the shallots if you like.)
+(This is because I avoid frying, but you could caramelize the shallots if you like).

-- Add half of the grated ginger (if you like and choose to use - I love ginger in almost everything so I put a little here too ?) and half of the grated or finely chopped garlic.
+- Add the remaining ginger and the garlic which you can finely chop or grate.
 Cook for 1 minute, stirring a couple of times.
 Oh..., the smell!!
 Bring it on!

-- Immediately after, put in the the tomato paste, the marinated squid, coconut milk and cook for about 10 minutes, covered.
+- Immediately after, put in the tomato paste, the marinated squid, and coconut milk and cook for about 5 minutes, covered or uncovered.

-- Serve the freshly cooked side dish and sprinkle some coriander or freshly chopped chives over with a squeeze of fresh lemon.
+- Once finished, turn the heat off and sprinkle some coriander or freshly chopped chives over with a squeeze of fresh lemon.
+Serve as desired.